 - Engage in hobbies and other activities you enjoy, such as scrapbooking, creative pursuits or even creating art.

 - Try changing your perspective.
-For example, you could think about something that’s bothering you from a different angle or start a gratitude jar.
+For example, you could think about something that’s bothering you from a different angle, seek ways to cope with grief, or start a gratitude jar.

-- Focus on reducing your stress by cutting unnecessary stressors from your life and engaging in stress-relieving activities like exercise, meditation, and deep breathing.
+- Focus on reducing your stress and anxiety by cutting unnecessary stressors from your life and engaging in stress-relieving activities like exercise, meditation, and deep breathing.

 - Spend time with other people, or communicate with them through technology if you’re not able to see or interact with others in person.